Lawry’s Prime Rib is the BEST prime rib on the planet.

 6So when they met together, they asked him, “Lord, are you at this time going to restore the kingdom to Israel?”

-I think it’s remarkable Jesus didn’t go to the rabbis or other leaders of Israel to share his message of love, salvation, and forgiveness.
-You have to remember, as far as we know, none of Jesus’ core disciples were religious leaders of any kind.
+Most of us probably would have thought Jesus would go to the rabbis or other leaders of Israel to share his message of love, salvation, and forgiveness.
+I mean, they would be most likely to recognize him for who he was right?
+They had the credentials.
+And as far as we know, none of Jesus’ core disciples were religious leaders of any kind.
 They were fishermen and tax collectors and whatever else.
-The Bible isn’t clear on all of their occupations, but it’s probably true that they didn’t have any training in the books of the Torah any more than any child would have learned.
-They didn’t have special knowledge of God’s Word EXCEPT for having experienced a life with Christ.
-And that’s all that was needed.
-Jesus didn’t single out the really smart people and say “you will be my witnesses.”
-He points to all of them, because they have their own unique perspective on what has happened in the life of Christ and how it affected them.
-They can offer the kind of personal testimony that is compelling and honest because they have experienced it for themselves.
-And that’s what Jesus wants.
-He wants a group of believers to go out into the world and share from their own knowledge and experience of God.
-Christ knows that the most effective witness is a personal witness.
-The most effective sharing of the Gospel is our OWN story of how Jesus has made a difference in our lives.
-Jesus knew that the best way to spread the Word wasn’t going to be with billboards along the Roman road or publishing an editorial in the Roman Times; it was going to be through people like you and me.
-That’s still true today even in our Internet age.
-He knew the best way to get people to believe in him was through those who were closest to them.
-We have far more influence in our own social networks than anywhere else and that’s what is going to make the most difference, when friends and family hear from us the impact that Christ has made on our lives.
+The Bible isn’t clear on what they all did for a living, but we know most of them were regular folk like us.
+They didn’t have any training in the books of the Torah any more than a child would have learned.
+They didn’t have special knowledge of God’s Word before meeting Jesus.
+But that’s all they needed; their own personal experience with Christ.
+Jesus didn’t single out the really smart people or the really rich people or the really powerful people and say “you will be my witnesses.”
+He says to everyone who can hear – poor or rich, powerful or weak – “you will be my witnesses,” because all of us have the ability to share our faith.
+Book knowledge alone isn’t going to change the world, it’s each one of us connecting to the people around us in our own unique way.
+It’s our personal testimony to Jesus that will make a difference.
+Christ knows the most effective witness is a personal witness.
+And that’s why he encourages everyone to bear witness to their faith.
+Nearly 2000 years before the Internet, Jesus knew the best way to spread the Word wasn’t going to be with billboards along the Roman road or publishing an editorial in the Roman Times, or sending out a Holy e-blast; it was going to be through people like you and me.
+He knew the best way to get people to believe in him was through personal connections.
+We have far more influence in our own social circles than anyone else, and that’s what is going to make the most difference, when friends and family hear from us the impact Christ has made on our lives.

+Far from it.
+Sharing our faith is like throwing a lifeline to some drowning in the water.
+If you really feel Christ has made a difference in your life, why wouldn’t you want others to experience that, too?
 People have said to me, “I don’t want to push my religion on other people.”
 And I have to ask “Why not?”
 We feel completely fine pushing everything else from our favorite spatula to our favorite brand of eggs – why not our favorite religion?
 Your favorite spatula isn’t going to be of any use when you die, but preparing for your eternal life in comparison seems pretty important.
 Why is it so hard to talk about then?
 Maybe because it is such a sensitive subject.
-Like politics, it seems nearly impossible to change someone’s mind about religion once they’ve made a choice.
+Like politics, it seems near impossible to change someone’s mind about religion once they’ve made a choice.
 But does that mean we shouldn’t try?
-Before you say “No, we shouldn’t try,” I want you to consider something – Silence is a form of communication.
-Saying nothing is as much of a choice saying something.
+Before you say “no,” I want you to consider something else – silence is a form of communication.
+Silence is a form of communication.
+Saying nothing is as much of a choice as it is to say something.
 Saying nothing conveys the idea that we don’t care or we don’t have an opinion or it’s not important enough for us to share our thoughts.
 And is that the message we really want to get across?
-Are we so scared to share our thoughts about Christ that we would rather sit idly by while others make choices that lead them away from knowing the truth about God?
-We see it all the time.
-New age crystals, wiccan practices, all sorts of alternative paths to God… except they’re not.
-Ask yourself this.
-If you were stuck in a foreign country, is it easier to find your way by guessing the right way to go or having a friend that you trust guide you there?
-That’s all sharing your faith is about, being that guide through a world filled with choices that lead nowhere.
+Are we so scared to share our thoughts about Christ that we would rather sit idly by while others make choices that lead them away from God?

 I think what happens is people get confused about what it means to share their faith.

 I hear the excuse quite often that “faith is personal.”
 I completely agree with that.
 So does Jesus.
 But while faith is personal, it is not private.
 Faith is personal, not private.
 Meaning that your faith is a personal journey and a story only you can share.
 And only you are the expert on faith in your life.
 But faith was never meant to be hidden away like some secret treasure or worse like something we are embarrassed by.
-Christ makes is abundantly clear in the Great Commission that our primary goal as Christians is to share our faith – “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit (Matthew 28:19).”
+Christ makes it abundantly clear in the Great Commission that our primary goal as Christians is to share our faith – “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit (Matthew 28:19).”
 And he told us in our reading this morning, “…you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the Earth (Acts 1:8).”
 We must not be afraid to share our faith.
 Too much is at stake.
+How you share your faith is as personal as your faith journey.
+You have to discover for yourself how you can best do that and it’s different for everyone.
 Let us commit to praying about one person who could really benefit from being closer to Christ.
 Think of one family member, one friend who is far from God who you might invite to church to experience God the way you do.
-And then do it.
+And then pray for God to open a door for you to share what you already know.
 Let God use you to share his love, you never know where it may lead.
-In the name of the Father and of the Son and of the Holy Spirit.
-Amen.